What is the sidewalk rule?

-We are not talking about the so-called “sidewalk rule” TikTok users refer to when referencing the gendered relationship norms in which the man should, at all times, walk on the side nearest to the street as courtesy to his significant other.
+The sidewalk rule, according to several TikTok users, refers to the gendered relationship norms in which the man should, at all times, walk on the side nearest to the street as courtesy to his significant other.

-We are talking about the actual street sidewalk law of Los Angeles— who’s allowed to use it, and under what circumstances, etc .
+While the firm concerns itself with colloquial talk, we are even more concerned for the actual street sidewalk law of Los Angeles— who’s allowed to use it, and under what circumstances, etc.

 Sidewalk rules are put in place to ensure that pedestrians are able to travel to their specific destinations as safely as possible.
 They are, after all, the most vulnerable population on the road, devoid of any hard-shell exterior to protect themselves from a possible collision unlike car drivers.

 Following the city sidewalk rule is especially important in Los Angeles, considering the prevalence of pedestrian-related deaths that occurred in its streets.
 As a matter of fact, Centers for Disease Control And Prevention (CDC) has found that one pedestrian death has occurred every 75 minutes in the year 2020.

 This is alarming as less cars were on the road that year due to the COVID-19 pandemic, yet traffic fatalities of this nature remain alarmingly high.

 This demonstrates that the urban design of Los Angeles does not aptly protect pedestrians from injury and death.
 Therefore, knowing about the sidewalk rule is of the utmost importance.